microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsChannel/readme.md

 # Description

-This resource used to update Teams Channel
+This resource used to add/ update Teams Channel to existing teams